mooreds/docs-1/references/tql-reference.md

 Columns selection can be used to construct a JSON object with specific keys that will appear in the top level of the object.

-Columns selection cannot construct a nested JSON object or a JSON array, to construct such items use [JSON template](#json-template).
+Columns selection cannot construct a nested JSON object or a JSON array, to construct these items use [JSON template](#json-template).

 The syntax for columns selection is: